Did you know?

 Tours to do

-If you have 2 days or more to spare, consider a guided pony trek in Lesotho.
+If you have two days or more to spare, consider a guided pony trek in Lesotho.
 You can do an overnight tour, staying in a Basotho village.

-Hiring your own vehicle is best if you want to full explore the route.
+Hiring your own vehicle is best if you want to fully explore the route.

 Length of stay

-Dedicate at least 5 days to this experience.
+Dedicate at least five days to this experience.